Lecturer / Senior Lecturer / Associate Professor / Professor, School of Project Management

 About the opportunity

-- project management, undergraduate and / or postgraduate course development skills, inspired by academic research excellence and industry engaged inquiry
+- demonstrated ability and skills for Project Management course development, inspired by academic research excellence and industry engaged inquiry

 - experience in supervising undergraduate and postgraduate research students

-- the ability to contribute to the administration of the School, the University and the wider community
+- ability to contribute to administration of the School, the University and wider communities

-The School seeks to increase the gender equity and diversity of its faculty and strongly encourages women to apply.
+The School of Project Management seeks to increase the gender equity and diversity of its faculty and strongly encourages women and candidates from underrepresented groups in Engineering to apply.

 Term and Remuneration

-Successful candidates will be offered continuing full-time appointment.
+Successful candidates will be offered tenured continuing full-time appointment based in Sydney.
 A competitive remuneration package will be negotiated dependent of level of appointment.
-Your employment is conditional upon the completion of all role required pre-employment or background checks in terms satisfactory to the University.
-Similarly your ongoing employment is conditional upon the satisfactory maintenance of all relevant clearances and background check requirements.
+Your employment is conditional upon the completion of all roles required pre-employment or background checks in terms satisfactory to the University.
+Similarly, your ongoing employment is conditional upon the satisfactory maintenance of all relevant clearances and background check requirements.
 If you do not meet these conditions, the University may take any necessary step, including the termination of your employment.

 The University reserves the right not to proceed with any appointment.